 Note that the RAN immediately releases the connection when it receives the Stop Paging indication in RRC MSG 5.
 The AMF does not establish any user plane when the MUSIM assistance Information includes Stop Paging indication.

 A PLMN may also be provisioned with a timer that lifts the effects of a stop paging indication, or the UE can provide a UE specific timer if this is used to indicate the intention of the UE to return within the specific time.

+6.17.3.4 Coordinated leaving using the MUSIM assistance information

+As shown in Figure 6.17.3.5-1, the MUSIM Assistance Info is included to signal MUSIM assistance information including Paging and availability patterns info in one PLMN.
+1a and 1b are alternatives as NAS and RRC layer respectively.
+The availability pattern could be a negotiated period of absence e.g. including a time window when the UE is reachable and a time interval between time windows when the UE is not available.

+Figure 6.7.3.4-1 UE signals its availability pattern upon leaving

 6.17.4 Impacts on services, entities and interfaces